Exclusive: France forced to import wheat as rain hits crop quality

 Varied results in France have often been well below the 230-240 Hagberg minimum required by top client Algeria, the 250 sought by Moroccan importers or the 200 set by the state grain buyer in Egypt, the world's top wheat importer.

-Algeria also has high standards for other milling criteria, such as specific weight and protein content.
+Algeria also has high standards for other milling criteria, such as specific gravity and protein content.

 "There will be all sorts of grain flows," another trader in Britain said.
 "People have got contractual obligations and people have to do odd things (to meet those obligations)."